licton/lovelicton/content/schoolgardeningvolunteering.md

 The next weeding session for Cascadia Elementary school is on Friday, October 18th.
 You can find more information [here](https://cascadiapta.org/2019/10/01/calling-all-gardeners-and-gardener-wanna-bes/).

-The next weeding session for Robert Eagle Staff Middle School is on Wednesday, October 16th from 1PM-4PM with future sessions occuring on Wednesday, Friday, and Sunday afternoons in October and November.
+The next weeding session for Robert Eagle Staff Middle School is on Wednesday, October 16th from 1PM-4PM with future sessions occurring on Wednesday, Friday, and Sunday afternoons in October and November.
 You can find more information about upcoming volunteer sessions and RSVP [here](https://www.signupgenius.com/go/8050845afa92cabf49-resms).

 No experience necessary!